-Costume Designer Resume: Example and Tips
+Costume Designer Resume: Example & Tips

 Costume designers design and create outfits for theatrical productions, movies, TV shows, ad films and commercials.
 Basic understanding of clothes, trends, textiles and material is a must, as well as fundamental knowledge of tailoring, design and design software.